joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 - 'check if you need to report packaging data'
 - 'register' for this year
-- 'collect your packaging data' - this is when the user gathers their placed on the market data
+- 'collect your packaging data' - this is when the user gathers their packaging data (previously called 'placed on the market' data - do not use this)
-- 'submit your packaging data' - this is when the user sends their placed on the market and nation of sale data files ato the regulator
+- 'submit your packaging data' - this is when the user sends their packaging and nation of sale data files to the regulator
 - 'submit nation data' - see the entry on 'Nation data' for details
 - 'pay your fees'